chrsdietz/Documentation/_ios/quick-start.markdown

 ---
 layout: page-with-sidebar
 title: Quick Start
+summary: Everything you need to know to get started on iOS
 categories:
   - iOS
   - Quick Start
 ---

 <div class="alert alert-warning" role="alert">
-  <b>Xcode 7 & iOS 9</b> If you are compiling with Xcode 7 and iOS 9, please see the <a href="/ios/preparing-for-ios-9.html">necessary additional instructions</a>
+  <b>Xcode 7 & iOS 9</b> If you are compiling with Xcode 7 and iOS 9, please see the <a href="/ios/preparing-for-ios-9">necessary additional instructions</a>
 </div>

 # Adding XappAds to your Project